Habib Bourguiba: 1970s: Blocked reforms and health problems

 The creation of the United States of North Africa including Tunisia, Libya, Algeria, Morocco and Mauritania, would be in stages, slowly and carefully, and take all the time it would take: 10 years or 100 years [...]
 The capital of the federation should be Kairouan, the spiritual capital of the Muslims for centuries and thus symbolize the return to the past glory of the Islamic world [...]

 In January 1974, Bourguiba met with Libyan leader Muammar Gaddafi in Jerba.
 During this meeting, the idea of a possible union between Libya and Tunisia was introduced.
-At the end of the interview, the Tunisian Minister of Foreign Affairs, Mohamed Masmoudi, stated: "The two countries will form a single republic, the Arab Islamic Republic, with a single constitution, one flag, one president, one army and the same executive, legislative and judicial.
+At the end of the interview, the Tunisian Minister of Foreign Affairs, Masmoudi, stated: "The two countries will form a single republic, the Arab Islamic Republic, with a single constitution, one flag, one president, one army and the same executive, legislative and judicial.
 A referendum will be organized on 18 January 1974".
 At the airport, Bourguiba declared to journalists:

 This day was historic, devoting half a century of struggle marked by the constitution of the Islamic Arab Republic, which is bound to have considerable weight in view of the experiences, executives and wealth at its disposal.
 We express the hope that Algeria, Mauritania and Morocco will join Libya and Tunisia [...]
 We decided to organize a referendum as soon as possible, expected to be on 18 January 1974.
 However, if the procedure regarding the referendum requires a delay, it could take place on 20 March, Independence Day [...]
 This is what I wanted to proclaim to all the peoples of North Africa.
 It is our hope to see the people of the Mashreq follow our example to form a powerful and robust community.